Spring is Coming

 Keeping your insoles fresh doesn’t require a complicated cleaning process.
 For daily maintenance, simply take them out of your shoes at the end of the day to let them air out.
 This helps prevent moisture and odor buildup.
 When they need a more thorough cleaning, Aetrex recommends spot-cleaning its Memory Foam Orthotics with a mild, clear soap and a damp cloth.
 Gently wipe away any dirt, then let them air dry completely before placing them back in your shoes.
 Avoid tossing them in the washing machine or dryer, as high heat can damage the foam and compromise its supportive structure.

-Making Your Insoles Last Longer
+How to Make Your Insoles Last Longer

 The lifespan of your insoles often comes down to two things: the quality of the materials and how you care for them.
 High-density memory foam, for example, is built for durability and will hold its shape longer than lower-density options.
 Beyond the initial quality, consistent care is what preserves the key benefits of your insoles.
 The memory foam’s ability to absorb shock and mold to your unique foot shape are essential features for all-day comfort.
 By keeping your insoles clean and dry, you ensure the foam stays resilient and effective, continuing to give you personalized support day after day.